Jackson’s Bay, 1874-1879: Resolutely Untamed

 hand-written telegram

-The German consul’s letter to the Minister for Immigration on 25 November 1878, began by acknowledging a Royal Commission that “would shortly be issued to inquire into the whole working of the Jackson’s Bay Settlement.”
+The German consul’s letter to the Minister for Immigration dated 25 November 1878, began by acknowledging that a Royal Commission “would shortly be issued to inquire into the whole working of the Jackson’s Bay Settlement.”
 He enclosed a copy of the telegram, and said he hoped the government would “at once inquire into” the ‘German’ immigrants at Jackson’s Bay and “take such steps as will be necessary to remove them to some other locality.”

 By December 1878, 14 of the 28 Polish families remained in Jackson’s Bay.
 Ten left that December.
 Six men, seven women and 29 children, boarded the ss stella bound for Taranaki on 17 December 1878.
 Franz Zimmerman’s daughter Agnes was 10 days old.
-The passenger manifest spelt the family names: Zimmermann, Beilifski, Stellar, Jacques, Learka, Beleki and the fatherless Cornofski.
+The passenger manifest spelt the family names: Zimmermann, Beilifski, Stellar, Jacques, Learka, Beleki and the fatherless Cornofski (Kurowski).
 Apart from the Jacques (Jakusz) family, the others settled in Taranaki, and many of their descendants still live there.
 (Their current names, variations of the spellings, and some information on what happened to them after their time at Jackson’s Bay, is available through list of early polish settlers.)

 The Stella